accoleon/worldsim/README.md

 ##Run
 	./worldsim integer
 	integer is the number of entities of each type created.
 Note: anything past 100000 creates slowdown on most standard hardware
+	ALWAYS INCLUDE AN INTEGER ARGUMENT, RESULTS IN UNDEFINED BEHAVIOR ELSEWHERE WITHOUT ONE

 ##References
 [SFML 2.1 Tutorials](http://www.sfml-dev.org/tutorials/2.1/)